maskingtape/maskingtape.github.io/_posts/0000-02-09-testing-for-jquery-users.md

 Once you've built your site, pretty much anything can happen - clicks, hovers, dynamically loaded content and then in a variety of browers.
 How can you cover it all?
 Where to start?

-The key for me was to accept that you can't.
+The key for me was to accept that you can't cover it all.
 You can, however, test parts.
 Then at least you've tested something.

 Why test?
-Because you may not be the only person working on the code - if you have a test, then you can tell if they've broken it.
+Because you may not be the only person working on the code - if you have a test, then they can tell if they've broken it.
 You may be the only persion working on the code.
 In six months' time you want to know if _you've_ broken it.

 Even the simplest of web pages can be quite stateful.
 For example if you're fetching a parameter from the URL, say, then there's a lot to bear in mind: